NONE OF THIS WOULD BE POSSIBLE WITHOUT YOU

 Senior Access has a few requirements to protect both our clients and volunteer drivers.

-Must be 18 years or older and a High School graduate.
+Must be 18 years or older and out of high school.

 Must provide a valid in-state driver’s license and proof of automobile insurance.